JEreth/A-atom-generator/README.md

 <img src="https://img.shields.io/badge/status-Work%20in%20progress-yellow.svg?style=flat-square" alt="Work in progress" /> [![Build Status](https://travis-ci.org/JEreth/A-atom-generator.svg?branch=master)](https://travis-ci.org/JEreth/A-atom-generator)

-**This is a very simple application that generates arbitrary fake values (e.g. coming from sensors) and serves them via json-files or http requests.
+**This is a very simple application that generates arbitrary fake values (e.g. coming from sensors) and serves them via json-files, mqtt or http requests.
 I use it to simulate dezentralized analytics scenarios, but it can be adapted for any other purpose where fake data sources are needed.**

 ### Implementation details: